seberl17/sj_21_22_pos_5x/ef-aspnet-cheat-sheet.md

 }
 ```

-* Add DbContext factory in case of console apps:
+* Add DbContext factory in case of console apps or libraries:

 ```cs
 class BloggingContextFactory : IDesignTimeDbContextFactory<BloggingContext>